wukaiyeah/gasv/README.txt

 Geometric Analysis of Structural Variants (GASV)

-Software for identifying and comparing structural variants by computing intersections of breakpoint regions.
+GASV is software for identifying and structural variants (SVs) from paired-end sequencing data.

+GASV
+Version: 2.0
+Version Date: May 30, 2012

+GASVPro
+Version: 1.0
+Version Date: August 2, 2012

+Contact: Benjamin Raphael at gasv@cs.brown.edu

 If you use GASV in your research, please cite:
 S. Sindi, E. Helman, A. Bashir, B.J.
 Raphael.
 A Geometric Approach for